davidsday/go-tdd/README.txt

 	// run verbosely - just shows go test -v -json -cover verbose output nmap <silent> <LocalLeader>v <Plug>(RunGoTestsVerbose)

+If you need to make changes, please copy this file to your config dir (~/.vim/ or ~/.config/nvim/)after/ftplugin/go_tdd_local.vim and make any changes there.
+That way your changes will not be overwritten every time you refresh this plugin from github.

 Life is good.....

+Dave